Loupe (software)

 Loupe, also known as Image Viewer, is an image viewer created for the GNOME desktop environment.
 It first appeared on December 26, 2020.
-With the GNOME 45 update, Loupe became GNOME's default image viewer, replacing Eye of GNOME.
+With the release of GNOME 45 in September 2023, Loupe became GNOME's default image viewer, replacing Eye of GNOME.

 Like its predecessor, Loupe offers various options for viewing images.
 These include standard options such as zooming, rotation, and transparency.
 Other features include touchscreen support, metadata info, and sandboxed decoding.

 Image format support

 Currently, Loupe supports all the formats that glycin does.
 These are: